Rari-Capital/rari-components/README.md

 };
 ```

-See https://nextjs.org/docs/api-reference/next.config.js/custom-webpack-config for more information.
+See https://nextjs.org/docs/api-reference/next.config.js/custom-webpack-config for more information about modifying `next.config.js`.

-Finally, begin importing components in your app:
+Finally, use the `rari-components` in your app:

 ```tsx
 import { Card } from "rari-components";